Aloha-editor saving to database

-After a lot of searching around for the perfect inline-editor for bakaCMS i chose the Aloha editor - a open source HTML5 goodie.
-The website have a lot of good examples to it’s use, so I’ll skip one here and just write a few lines on how I implemented it into bakaCMS.
+After a lot of searching around for the perfect inline-editor: the Aloha editor – a open source HTML5 goodie.
+The website have a lot of good examples to it’s use, so I’ll skip one here and just write a few lines on how I implemented it into bakaCMS – (UPDATE: bakaCMS is dead).
 For a lot of developers this probably isn’t a big deal, bur for not-a-scripting-master like me it was.

 Aloha-editor and Codeigniter